stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 *Setup:*

-* Select a quantum fluid system where the relative strength of the normal and superfluid components can be tuned, for example helium II at varying temperatures or a condensate with adjustable thermal fraction.
+* Select a quantum fluid system where the relative strength of the normal and superfluid components can be tuned.
+Examples include helium II at varying temperatures or a condensate with adjustable thermal fraction.
 * For each setting, obtain or simulate flows where classical like large scale turbulence is present at high normal fluid fraction and quantum vortex dominated behavior is present at low normal fluid fraction.
-* Use the same archetype library and refinement schedule across all settings.
+* Use the same archetype library and refinement schedule across all settings, corresponding to one encoding `E` in `E_qturb`.

 *Protocol:*